How is a Power of Attorney different from a Personal Directive?

 It's a smart idea to seek legal counsel when planning your estate and writing a will.
 There are two types of last will and testaments accepted in Alberta.

 A formal will must have two witnesses and signed by the individual.
-It's usually kept by an attorney or the assigned executor.
+It's usually kept by a lawyer or the assigned executor.

 A holograph will is handwritten and signed.
 No typing or other print may appear on it, and it's easier for others to contest than a formal one.